fsiler/s3-archive/README.md

 The problem with S3 is that Glacier and Glacier Deep Storage [do not play well with smaller files](https://therub.org/2015/11/18/glacier-costlier-than-s3-for-small-files/).
 The idea here is to [hook](https://www.serverless.com/framework/docs/providers/aws/events/s3/) the `s3:ObjectCreated` hook or enumerate objects in S3 in order to process them into deep archive.

 ## Architecture
+- possible improvement to below: use just a tarfile or ZIP which can be appended to, and let the handler just do everything.
+See eg [indexing ZIP file without downloading](https://stackoverflow.com/q/41789176), [same for tarball](https://stackoverflow.com/q/56086604).
+Obviously, would have to do the math.
+Wonder if it might be worth storing an inventory of files in IA storage or something for quick reference.
 - an SQS *handler* which runs on file upload, and immediately archives files larger than THRESHOLD
 - a *sweeper* which runs periodically, recursively descends into the directory tree, zips up smaller files up until they reach ARCHIVE\_SIZE, archives the zip, deletes the files, and emails EMAIL\_ADDRESS with the manifest.